A quick introduction to colorblindness

-About 8% of the male population has some form of colorblindness.
-In this article we’ll take a look at the basics of how colorblindness works.
+About 4% of the population has some form of color blindness.
+In this article we’ll take a look at the basics of how color blindness works.

 To see anything at all we need some tiny little helpers inside our eyeballs, the so called photoreceptors.
 There are two different types of them: rods and cones.
 Both of them are sitting on the retina at the back of your eye and pass information on to our brain.
 The rods are sensitive to light while the cones pick up color.